kmith/MAPcore-Documentation/source/ScaffoldFiducialMarker.rst

 Interactive Graphics Controls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The table below describes the effect of different mouse buttons in manipulating the view:
+The table below describes the effect of different mouse buttons in manipulating the view.

 ======================= ==============
 Mouse Button            Transformation